 And do I remain.

-PS – As a follow on from this I thought I should update readers on my regular endorsements of Good Energy as our electricity supplier.
+PS – As a follow on from this, I thought I should update readers on my regular endorsements of Good Energy as our electricity supplier.
 I was first introduced to them by a fellow gardener a few years ago.
 At the time, by coincidence, we were using RWE as our historical electricity provider of several decades – we knew little about power, generation or energy consumption back then.
-When the wind turbine issue first came to my notice I did quite a bit of research and came to the conclusion that all round the world industrial scale wind was creating big issues for local communities.
+When the wind turbine issue first came to my notice I did quite a bit of research and came to the conclusion that all around the world industrial scale wind turbines were creating big issues for local communities.
 Partly for that reason, I investigated PV micro-generation, as well as micro hydro.
-The latter is extremely difficult in the UK, not because of lack of rain, or gradient, but the number of layers of compliance to negotiate to initiate even a simple scheme utilising just run off from the hillsides.
+The latter is extremely difficult in the UK, not because of lack of rain, or gradient, but the number of layers of compliance to negotiate, to initiate even a simple scheme utilising just run off from the hillsides.

 So it came a s a big shock when RWE refused to pay me for the first couple of hundred units of electricity generated.
 There was complete intransigence, and the fact that I’d spent thousands with them as a loyal customer over decades counted for nought.
-(Subsequently I’ve realised that customer service doesn’t appear to be one of their top priorities:- there have been 2 Which? surveys, the latest in December 2013 which lists them as bottom, or bottom but one in phone answering times on their customer call lines.
+(Subsequently I’ve realised that customer service doesn’t appear to be one of their top priorities: there have been two Which? surveys, the latest in December 2013, which lists them as bottom, or bottom but one in phone answering times on their customer call lines.
 Maybe I’m old fashioned, but routinely waiting 17 plus minutes for a phone to be answered doesn’t impress me.
-Perhaps some of that rugby sponsorship funding would be better spent in this area??
+Perhaps some of that rugby sponsorship funding would be better spent in this area?
 (Click here for link.
 Interestingly, this link to the Which? site does still work.
 Funny, eh?)

 But what about Good Energy?
 I’ve been very happy with their customer service, and I liked the idea that they’re keen on helping and supporting micro-generation, as well as using 100% renewable generation for their supplies.

 But this clearly presents a dilemma.
 Some of their electricity comes from wind turbines – they bought an existing wind farm in Cornwall and have recently re-powered it.
 You Hypocrite!
 You Nimby!
-(I have indeed removed just such a comment from this blog – well there have to be some perks to a venture like this!).
-However as a company they do at least provide a discount off bills to local residents, though that may be small consolation to many.
+(I have indeed removed just such a comment from this blog – well there have to be some perks to a venture like this).
+However, as a company they do at least provide a discount off bills to local residents, though that may be small consolation to many.